-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
+Both the X-E3 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
+The FZ1000 was replaced by the Panasonic FZ2500, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E3 or the Panasonic FZ1000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-E3: